Top 9 Communal Dining Ideas

 One of my favourite communal dining, where marinated and unmarinated meats are cooked in built in grills in the middle of the dining table.
 Almost similar to the slab fondue but even better, why you might ask?
 Have you even tried bulgogi or kalbi?
 If not, then you are missing a lot.

-While Korean Barbecue can be done at home on a portable stove with a hot plate, best to experience this is in a proper eat all you can restaurants where you have the unlimited banchan and meat, plus that meaty smoky scent that sticks in your shirt 🙂
+While Korean Barbecue can be done at home on a portable electric bbq with a hot plate, best to experience this is in a proper eat all you can restaurants where you have the unlimited banchan and meat, plus that meaty smoky scent that sticks in your shirt 🙂

 If the Koreans have this Americans, Aussies and Kiwis have their way of doing barbecue as well where it is done outdoors on a nice summer day with your family and friends.
 While meats are limited compared to the Korean variant what’s focused here is the combination of a nice meat cut and an ice-cold beer on the other hand.